Is U.S. Democracy Mentally Ill?

-The problem isn’t just that Americans have a crazy president.
-The problem is that Americans are losing their grip on reality as they become more and more mentally and physically ill.
+What can sane Americans do about it?
+Do what you have to do to stay sane and speak up.
+In other words, be well.
+Because the problem isn’t just that Americans have a president with signs of dementia, again.
+The problem is that millions of Americans are losing their grip on reality as they become more and more mentally and physically ill.
 There’s only one fix to that problem.
 And that’s to culture more mental and physical health and wellbeing.
 Starting with your Self.
 And starting with better Care of the Self—from your emotions to your ethics to your physical body to your political body.

 The only thing that will save us is to Make America Healthy Again.

-To do that, we’d have to empower citizens over corporations and value public health and wellbeing over health insurance profits.
+To do that, we’d have to empower citizens over corporations, and value public health and wellbeing over health insurance profits.
 We’d have to, on our own, see the wisdom of not polluting national parks, oceans and ourselves with plastic water bottles.
 We’d have to quit thinking that antibiotics and vaccines can replace natural immunity.
 We’d have to learn to farm again without pesticides and herbicides.
 We’d have to become clean water stewards, and love and cherish Mother Earth as if our lives depended on it.
-And we’d have to finally ban the practice of putting neurotoxic mercury amalgam fillings in Americans’ teeth, including Trump’s.
+And we’d have to finally ban the risky practice of putting neurotoxic mercury amalgam fillings in Americans’ teeth, including Trump’s.